-- Select one port from each node (ETH1 in the above example), and connect it to the iSCSI Switch A
+- Select one port from each node, and connect it to the iSCSI Switch A.

-- Select one port from each node (ETH2 in the above example), and connect it to the iSCSI Switch B
+- Select one port from each node, and connect it to the iSCSI Switch B.

-The best practice recommendation are to create two iSCSI network spaces, but more than two can be created if needed (for example: if there are multiple VLAN-ed iSCSI data networks, or if more bandwidth is required.
+The best practice recommendation is to create two iSCSI network spaces.
+More than two can be created if needed.
+For example, if there are multiple VLAN-ed iSCSI data networks, or if more bandwidth is required.

 Creating an iSCSI Network Space